accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 #### [Criterion 10.2](#crit-10-2) [A] Is each [label](glossaire.md#label) associated with a [form field](glossaire.md#form-field) relevant? {id="crit-10-2"}
 - **[Test 10.2.1](#test-10-2-1)** Does each [label](glossaire.md#label) meet these conditions?{id="test-10-2-1"}
-    - The text of the [label](glossaire.md#label) accessible to assistive technologies is relevant;
+    - The [label](glossaire.md#label) accessible to assistive technologies is relevant;
-    - The visible text of the [label](glossaire.md#label) is contained in the text accessible to assistive technologies.
+    - The visible [label](glossaire.md#label) is contained within the label accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
-2. With NVDA, use the tab key to activate each field and check that the name is rendered vocally
+2. For each form field that has a tooltip when hovered over, check that the tooltip content:
-    - indicates the exact function of the associated field;
+    - provides information about the exact function of the associated field;
-    - and contains at least the visible label.
+    - contains at least the label visible in the document.
 3. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}